 We need real cuts meaning that programs should have spending reduced, or be eliminated.
 We can do this with a chainsaw, or with a scalpel.
 Let’s start with a couple examples of using a chainsaw…

 1) Eliminate the Department of Education.
 The 2010 Federal budget calls for $47.6 Billion for this department – a 13% increase over the previous budget.
 The problem with this department is that its very existence is unconstitutional.
 Nowhere in the aforementioned enumerated powers is the Federal Government given the power to regulate or otherwise influence educational services.
-This doesn’t mean that there will be no school funding, or that teachers of tomorrow will all have to get their teaching degree online.
+This doesn’t mean that there will be no school funding.
 It does mean, however that paying for teachers will be a State responsibility.
 If it is not an enumerated power, it is left “…to the States, or to the People.”
 Furthermore, eliminating this department is practical on another level.
 Students in Alaska are very different from students in Alabama.
 A centralized bureaucracy is not equipped to handle the dramatic cultural and societal differences found in children of the various States.
 Each State is best equipped to make decisions about the education system therein.

 2) Here’s a good one: Social Security.
 This program is also unconstitutional.
 Where in the Constitution does it say the Federal Government can compel you to save your money?
 Actually, if Social Security did compel savings, I might be inclined to let this one slide, but it doesn’t.
 Instead, Social Security confiscates earned wealth and dumps it right into the Treasury.
 Of course, the Federal government is now some $13 Trillion in debt, so the money vaporizes as soon as it is confiscated.
 The Social Security scam was brilliantly summarized by Bruce Bartlett in a Forbes Magazine commentary: